 Let me say it one more time… You need to put in a large amount of work on the front end before seeing any income.

 Oh, you’re still reading?
 Ok, here are just a couple ways you can earn an income from your yoga website/blog.

 Affiliate Marketing – When you recommend a product/service online and one of your readers ends up buying that product/service you earn a small commission.
 Commissions are typically small and real income only comes with large amounts of traffic.

-Selling Banner Ads – If your websites starts to get enough traffic you can sell small ads that appear on your website.
+Selling Banner Ads – If your websites start to get enough traffic you can sell small ads that appear on your website.
 Sizable income comes when you have a massive amount of traffic.

 Selling an eBook – If you feel confident that you have a story to tell, you could write an eBook and sell it through your website.
 Create one book and sell it a thousand times.